-Adequate hydration should be assured before and kept elevated for the first 6 hours if remaining in bed. after contrast media administration.
-This applies Patients suspected of having a low seizure threshold especially to patients with multiple myeloma, diabetes should be observed during this period.
-Outpatients mellitus, renal dysfunction, as well as to infants, small should not be completely alone for the first 24 hours. children and elderly patients.
-Young infants (age < 1 INTERACTIONS WITH OTHER MEDICAMENTS AND OTHER year) and especially neonates are susceptible to FORMS OF INTERACTION electrolyte disturbance and haemodynamic alterations.
-Use of iodinated contrast media may result in a transient Care should also be taken in patients with serious cardiac disease and pulmonary hypertension as they impairment of renal function and this may precipitate lactic acidosis in diabetics who are taking biguanides (metformine). may develop haemodynamic changes or arrhythmias.
-As a precaution, biguanides should be stopped 48 hours prior Patients with acute cerebral pathology, tumours or a to the contrast medium examination and reinstated only after history of epilepsy are predisposed for seizures and renal function has stabilized. merit particular care.
-Also alcoholics and drug addicts Patients treated with interleukin-2 less than two weeks have an increased risk for seizures and neurological previously have been associated with an increased risk for reactions.
-A few patients have experienced a delayed reactions (flu-like symptoms or skin reactions). temporary hearing loss or even deafness after All iodinated contrast media may interfere with tests on myelography, which is believed to be due to a drop in thyroid function, thus the iodine binding capacity of the spinal fluid pressure by the lumbar puncture per se. thyroid may be reduced for up to several weeks.
-To prevent acute renal failure following contrast media High concentrations of contrast media in serum and urine can administration, special care should be exercised in interfere with laboratory tests for bilirubin, proteins or patients with preexisting renal impairment and inorganic substances (e.g. iron, copper, calcium and diabetes mellitus as they are at risk.
-Patients with phosphate).
-These substances should therefore not be paraproteinemias (myelomatosis and Waldenström's assayed on the day of examination. macroglobulinemia) are also at risk.
+Adequate hydration should be assured before and after contrast media administration.
+This applies especially to patients with multiple myeloma, diabetes mellitus, renal dysfunction, as well as to infants, small children and elderly patients.
+Young infants (age < 1 year) and especially neonates are susceptible to electrolyte disturbance and haemodynamic alterations.
+Care should also be taken in patients with serious cardiac disease and pulmonary hypertension as they may develop haemodynamic changes or arrhythmias.
+Patients with acute cerebral pathology, tumours or a history of epilepsy are predisposed for seizures and merit particular care.
+Also alcoholics and drug addicts have an increased risk for seizures and neurological reactions.
+A few patients have experienced a temporary hearing loss or even deafness after myelography, which is believed to be due to a drop in spinal fluid pressure by the lumbar puncture per se.
+To prevent acute renal failure following contrast media macroglobulinemia) are also at risk.